Open-Cascade-SAS/OCCT/dox/samples/novice_guide.md

 The documentation for OCCT contains several entry points for new users.
 It will not explain all OCCT classes but will help to comprehend the workflow and help start thinking in terms of Open CASCADE Technology.

-The most basic workflow is described in the @ref occt__tutorial "OCCT Tutorial" - this is an excellent starting point for new users.
+The most basic workflow is described in the [OCCT Tutorial](#occt__tutorial) - this is an excellent starting point for new users.
 In this tutorial you will create a solid model step-by-step using different classes and methods.
 Each step of the tutorial contains code snippets and images.

 The basics involved in the modeling process are explained.
-When the basics of OCCT are clear, the next logical step is to check out @ref samples "sample applications" and examine those that suit your needs.
+When the basics of OCCT are clear, the next logical step is to check out [sample applications](#samples) and examine those that suit your needs.
 For these, the best starting point is **OCCTOverview** located in /samples/qt subfolder of OCCT installation.

 This sample provides code examples for several actions as well as visualization of these code snippets output.